vtexdocs/help-center-content/docs/announcements/en/new-appkeys-will-not-have-a-predefined-role.md

 author: 4ubliktPJIsvyl1hq91RdK
 slug: new-appkeys-will-not-have-a-predefined-role
 legacySlug: new-appkeys-will-not-have-a-predefined-access-profile
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: AppKeys will not receive the Owner access profile by default anymore
+announcementSynopsisEN: 'AppKeys will not receive the Owner access profile by default anymore'
 ---

 The VTEX platform has a variety of REST APIs that are commonly used to integrate third-party solutions.
 You can access them using specific credentials.